Privacy Policy

 (a) For 2.1 and 2.2

-(b) For 2.3 and 2.4
+(b) For 2.3, 2.4 and 2.7

 (c) For 2.5

-(d) For 2.6, necessary for our legitimate interests to to keep our site updated and relevant, to develop our business and to inform our marketing strategy
+(d) For 2.6, necessary for our legitimate interests to keep our site updated and relevant, to develop our business and to inform our marketing strategy

 1. Sources of data

-As well as collecting information from you or other professional services advisors, in some cases your personal data has been supplemented by information obtained from publically available sources, including LinkedIn and your employer’s website, for the purpose of confirming your current professional position.
+As well as collecting information from you or other professional services advisors, in some cases your personal data has been supplemented by information obtained from publicly available sources, including LinkedIn and your employer’s website, for the purpose of confirming your current professional position.

 1. Sharing your data